luyue-tjnu/luyue-tjnu.github.io/index2.md

 - Chieu Thanh Nguyen, Jan Harold Alcantara, **Yue Lu** and Jein-Shan Chen, Penalty and barrier methods for second-order cone programming, submitted

-- **Yue Lu** and Jein-Shan Chen, Smooth analysis on cone function associated with ellipsoidal cone, submitted

 - Ming Huang, **Yue Lu**, Jin-Long Yuan and Yang Li, A decomposition algorithm for the sums of the largest eigenvalues, submitted